oaeproject/Hilary/README.md

 #### RabbitMQ

-To install RabbitMQ, please follow the instructions on the [RabbitMQ Download Page](http://www.rabbitmq.com/download.html).
+To install RabbitMQ, please follow the instructions on the [RabbitMQ download page](http://www.rabbitmq.com/download.html).
 Once completed, you should be able to start RabbitMQ in the background by running:

 ```
 rabbitmq-server -detatched